MapsPeople/docs/src/api/index.md

 In Swagger, each `GET` method is pre-loaded with all mandatory fields needed to get a live example of data.
 Click the  "_Try it out_" button in Swagger to see the example data.

+## Commonly Used Operations

+If the Integration API is already familiar to you, here we present some of the most commonly used API operations, and some example use-cases.
+All operations listed here can be found at [https://integration.mapsindoors.com/doc/index.html](https://integration.mapsindoors.com/doc/index.html).

+* `GET /{apiKey}/api/geodata` - jckjcjdc
+  * example use case

+* `PUT /{apiKey}/api/geodata` - cjjndnc
+  * example use case 2

 ### Login and credentials

 First, log in to the service to get an `access token` to access the data.